How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Return periods for commercial and private sellers on eBay

 Commercial sellers must grant you at least a 14-day return policy.
-That gives you enough time to unpack the camera and test it “dry.”
-To test, you need some technical skill and ideally some prior experience with analogue cameras.
-If you have neither or both, it's better to buy from a dealer who offers a 30-day return period.
+This gives you enough time to unpack the camera and test it “dry.”
+To test, you need some technical skill and ideally some prior experience with analog cameras.
+If you have neither or both, it is better to buy from a dealer who offers a 30-day return period.

 You can find the return conditions on the right under the auction title.

 With a return period of 1 month, you have enough time to test the camera with a film & develop the film.
-Often defects only show after development.
+Often, any defects only show after development.
 If the camera has a defect, you can simply send it back.

-With a private seller, such a return is naturally more difficult.
+With a private seller, such a return is of course more difficult.
 You can talk to most sellers.
-If you tested the camera after purchase and it doesn't work, or the condition and function differ from the item description, then definitely contact the seller, whether private or commercial.
+If you tested the camera after purchase and it does not work, or the condition and function differ from the item description, then definitely contact the seller, whether private or commercial.

-Most users on eBay are keen to keep their good feedback score and are therefore cooperative.
-Even though private sellers don't have to take back the goods they sold (at least legally it's a gray area), in most cases you can negotiate a discount.
-In any case, if there are problems, it helps to start a return via the eBay returns portal.
-If the seller refuses, you can contact eBay support after a certain period and they mostly decide in your favor (i.e. you get your money back), especially if the seller doesn't respond.
+Most users on eBay are keen to maintain their good rating and are therefore cooperative.
+Even though private sellers are not required to take back the goods they sold (at least legally this is a gray area), in most cases you can negotiate a price reduction.
+In any case, it helps to start a return via the eBay return portal if there are problems.
+If the seller refuses, you can contact eBay support after a certain period and they will mostly decide in your favor (i.e. you get your money back), especially if the seller does not respond.

-Keep in mind: broken doesn't always mean broken.
-Most cameras you find online will have one or another big or small defect.
-That's simply because they're so old.
-Often you can live with the flaws.
-For example, a mechanical camera with a broken light meter can be wonderfully used with an external light meter or a light meter app for your smartphone & you can fix broken light seals with our light seal kit simply replace it yourself.
-It gets more difficult if the camera's shutter is defective.
+It should be noted: broken is not the same as broken.
+Most cameras you find online will have one or another major or minor defect.
+This is simply because they are so old.
+Often you can live with the faults.
+For example, a mechanical camera with a broken light meter can be wonderfully used further with an external light meter or a light meter app for your smartphone & you can fix defective light seals with our light seal kit simply replace yourself.
+It gets more difficult if the camera’s shutter is defective.
 Then you can usually only return the camera or use it as a paperweight.

 Determine the purchase price of the camera: search for ended listings